What Is Accessibility and Why It's Important?

 Let me share some data from the WHO website.
 According to their statistics, approximately 1.3 billion people experience significant disability.
 This represents 16% of the global population, which equates to one in every six people.

-Situational and temporary disabilities
+Situational and temporary disabilities and assistive technologies

 It's important to realize that accessibility solutions aren't only for those with permanent disabilities.
 Temporary or situational circumstances can also require accessible alternatives on a website.
 Let's once again dive into some examples.